across the world

 We do not expect foreclosure litigation to resume until the fall, at the soonest.
 Bank lawsuits against businesses suffering under Covid-19 will likely increase significantly.

 We saw a lot of posturing mid-2020 only to have banks push off business debt lawsuits into 2021.
 This will likely pick up Q3 of 2021.

-Our colleagues are reporting lower numbers of personal injury cases and workers’ compensation, so litigation will also be depressed.
+Our colleagues are reporting lower numbers of personal injury cases and workers’ compensation, surpassing litigation.
 I’m not sure who might be filing more lawsuits in 2021, although we are seeing homeowners’ associations filing foreclosures at similar 2020 numbers, as well as real estate tax lawsuits.
 Similarly, debt buyers do not seem to stop filing and will probably pick up mid-2021 filing lawsuits over old unsecured debts.

 ChereEstrin (CEO), Estrin Legal Staffing

 What’s also changing are the roles of attorneys, paralegals, and legal assistants.
-The paralegal role is now frequently combined with the legal assistant (secretary).
+Combining the paralegal role with the legal assistant (secretary) is now becoming prominent.
 This move is because attorneys are capturing more of the work as they work remotely.
 They are entering their timeslips, expense reports and do not need secretaries to fax, scan, or book travel.
 That leaves less work for the legal assistant.
 By combining the roles, law firms can also increase revenue as they can bill for more projects.
 They could not bill the client if a legal assistant performed the assignment, only the paralegal.

 Matthew S. Lott J.D.,Lott Law Firm